Use our tracker to help meet your obligations under the Environment Protection Act 2017

 Waste Tracker allows EPA to see the handling of waste around the state in real time.
 This information will allow EPA to see any unusual activity and help our compliance work.

 Waste Tracker is only a waste tracking system.
-It doesn’t replace commercial transaction records, logistics or inventory management systems.
+It does not replace commercial transaction records, logistics or inventory management systems.

 Learn more about the features of EPA’s waste tracking system.

 Under the Environment Protection Act 2017, anyone who handles reportable priority waste must let EPA know every time it changes hands.
 Producers, accredited consigners, transporters, drivers and receivers of reportable priority waste must use Waste Tracker to complete transactions.

 Changes came into effect on 1 July 2021.

 EPA is making a range of changes to Waste Tracker following consultation with industry in late 2021.
 Planned enhancements include: